Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss-Dependent Indemnities

 Recall from Problem \ref{prob:no} that admissible indemnities there only need to satisfy the ``principle of indemnity'' condition, and it yields the most general (largest) set $\Ac$ in \eqref{eq:Ac} (see Remark \ref{rem:ind}).
 But in this section, we further impose the IC condition on admissible indemnities, and this leads to the following admissible set $\widetilde{\Ac} = \AcIC$:

-Note that the IC condition helps rule out certain \emph{ex post} moral hazard (see, e.g., \citet{huberman1983optimal}, \citet{xu2019optimal}, and \citet{jin2024optimal}) and is also imposed in several related works (see \citet{asimit2013optimal} and \citet{cai2014optimal}).
-In the proofs, we use the IC condition to handle contractual indemnity in a piecewise way and to get the monotonicity of \( X \) and \( X - I(X) \), as well as to establish a up-crossing property.
+Note that the IC condition helps rule out certain \emph{ex post} moral hazard (see, e.g., \citet{huberman1983optimal}, \citet{xu2019optimal}, and \citet{boonen2022mean}) and is also imposed in several related works (see \citet{asimit2013optimal} and \citet{cai2014optimal}).
+In the proofs, we use the IC condition to handle contractual indemnity in a piecewise way and to get the monotonicity of \( x \) and \( x - I(x) \), as well as to establish an up-crossing property which we use to prove Theorem \ref{thm:N}.

-For every $I \in \AcIC$, denote its actual indemnity by $\Ib_S$.\footnote{In Section \ref{sec:main}, indemnity $I = I(X, S)$ is a function of both $X$ and $S$, and we denote the corresponding actual indemnity by $\Ib(X, S; I)$.
-But in this section, indemnity functions take the form of $I(X)$, and we use the notation $\Ib_S(X; I)$ to emphasize that the seller's background risk $S$ affects the actual indemnity, but it is \emph{not} an argument in the functional form.
-Similarly, $W_S$ and $I_S^*(X)$ below denote the buyer's wealth and the optimal contract.} By \eqref{eq:Ib} and $I \ge 0$, we have